pmeaney/harperdb-dockerized-template-app/README.md

 # Dockerized HarperDB Template

-This template takes the official HarperDB [application-template](https://github.com/HarperDB/application-template), slightly updates the code to be in sync with the HarperDB Docs, and dockerizes the project.
+This is a dockerized template of the the official HarperDB [application-template](https://github.com/HarperDB/application-template).

+### Start it up.

 - Clone the repo: `git clone git@github.com:pmeaney/harperdb-dockerized-template-app.git`
 - Run the project with docker-compose: `docker compose up`